Celebrating the final year of Chinatown Night Market!

-Join Think!Chinatown for the third year of our summer series of food, art & music at the iconic gateway of the Manhattan Bridge.
+2025 is the fifth and final year of Think!Chinatown’s summer series of food, art & music at the iconic gateway of the Manhattan Bridge.
 This open-air cultural festival features Chinatown-focused programming alongside local art & food vendors.

 Artisans of traditional folk art crafts like paper cutting art, sugar painting, and braided straw figures demonstrated their artform, all of which were available for purchase.
 To check out our growing list of vendors… just keep scrolling!